FW System Setup - Mac OS

 file here, and place it in thewebroot/bin

-folder. - Make a Bitbucket account here and make sure you have access to the Library Informatics Workspace from a Informatics Admin.
+- Make a Bitbucket account here and make sure you have access to the Library Informatics Workspace from a Informatics Admin.

 - Bitbucket is no longer allowing users to use their Atlassian passwords for Git authentication, which means you need to create an app password for this.
 Create an App Password by Clicking your picture in Bitbucket, clicking Personal Settings, then click App Passwords.
 When you Add a Password, use the following settings: